Melanie Martinez: Early life

-Melanie Adele Martinez was born on April 28, 1995, in Astoria, Queens, to parents Mery and Jose Martinez, who are of Dominican and Puerto Rican descent.
+Melanie Adele Martinez was born on April 28, 1995, in Astoria, Queens, to parents Mery and Jose Martinez who are of Dominican and Puerto Rican descent.
 Her family moved to Baldwin, New York, on Long Island, when Martinez was four.

 Martinez attended Plaza Elementary School, where her teacher Mr. Nadien taught her to sing.
 She began writing poetry in kindergarten and was a shy, emotional child with few friends, often crying when overwhelmed.
 She also practiced photography and painting.
-Her emotional nature led others to call her a "cry baby," which inspired the character of her debut album, Cry Baby.
+Her emotional nature led others to call her a "cry baby", which inspired the character of her debut studio album, Cry Baby.

-Martinez grew up in a "traditional Latin household" where she was made to feel shameful about talking about her sexuality and felt as if she would not be accepted if she came out as bisexual.
+Martinez grew up in a "traditional Latin household" that she described as "super-conservative" where she was made to feel shameful about her sexuality, feeling as if she would not be accepted if she came out as bisexual.
 She says that her family is now fully accepting of her sexuality.

-At fourteen, Martinez taught herself how to play guitar by studying chord diagrams of songs she enjoyed, which she found online, and wrote her first song by adding her poetry to one of the chord diagrams, but says that playing guitar "eventually got stale".
+At fourteen, Martinez's family could not afford guitar lessons, so she taught herself how to play guitar by studying chord diagrams of songs she enjoyed, which she found online.
+She wrote her first songs by pairing her poetry with the chord diagrams and began sharing music on her YouTube channel, but says that playing guitar "eventually got stale".
 Martinez graduated from Baldwin High School.

-Martinez has narrated (alone, or in collaboration with other narrators) several audiobooks, including Voices, In the Time of the Butterflies, and Toys Go Out in 2007, New Stories from the South in 2011, Bronx Masquerade in 2014, and A Nation of Women - An Early Feminist Speaks Out in 2021.